 Toolface – the angle between the high side and B accelerometer.
 Looking down the tool along the C axis:

-Check the full article of MWD sensors:
+Check the full article about MWD sensors.

 Measurement While Drilling Normal Surveying Routine